 The National Household Education Surveys Program (NHES) is a data collection system designed to address a wide range of education-related issues.
 Surveys have been conducted in 1991, 1993, 1995, 1996, 1999, 2001, 2003, 2005, 2007, 2012, 2016, and 2019.
 NHES targets specific populations for detailed data collection.
 It is intended to provide more detailed data on the topics and populations of interest than are collected through supplements to other household surveys.

 The 1991 NHES included a survey on early childhood program participation.
-Investigators screened approximately 60,000 households to identify a sample of about 14,000 children, ages 3–8.
+Investigators screened approximately 60,000 households to identify a sample of about 14,000 children ages 3–8.
 They interviewed parents to collect information about these children's educational activities and the role of the family in the children's learning.
 In 1993, the National Center for Education Statistics (NCES) fielded a school readiness survey in which parents of approximately 11,000 children ages 3–7 or in 2nd grade or below were asked about their children's experiences in early childhood programs, developmental level, school adjustment and related problems, early primary school experiences, general health and nutrition status, home activities, and family characteristics (including family stability and economic risk factors).
 In 1995, NCES also fielded a survey on early childhood program participation, similar to that of 1991.
 It entailed screening approximately 44,000 households and interviewing 14,000 parents of children from birth through 3rd grade.
 In 1996, NCES fielded a survey of parent and family involvement in education, interviewing nearly 21,000 parents of children in Grades 3–12.
 About 8,000 youth in Grades 6–12 were also interviewed about their community service and civic involvement.
 The 1999 NHES was designed to collect end-of-the-decade estimates of key indicators collected in previous NHES surveys and to collect data from children and their parents about plans for the child's education after high school.
 Approximately 60,000 households were screened for a total of about 31,000 interviews with parents of children from birth through Grade 12 (including about 6,900 infants, toddlers, and preschoolers) and adults age 16 or over not enrolled in Grade 12 or below.

 Three surveys were fielded as part of the 2001 NHES.
 The Early Childhood Program Participation Survey was similar in content to the 1995 collection and collected data about the education of 7,000 prekindergarten children ranging in age from birth to age 6.
 The Before- and After-School Programs and Activities Survey collected data about nonparental care arrangements and educational activities in which children participate before and after school.
 Data were collected for approximately 10,000 children in kindergarten through Grade 8.
 The third survey fielded in 2001 was the Adult Education and Lifelong Learning Survey, which gathered data about the formal and informal educational activities of 11,000 adults.